 - When you have located and identified the spill coming from the forklift battery, you should immediately place cones around the area to warn others of the danger.

-If you do not have any neutraliser to hand, you can use baking soda, limestone or even clay to help alkalise the acid.
+Alternatively, if you do not have any neutraliser to hand, you can use baking soda, limestone or even clay to help alkalise the acid.

 - Place the polyethylene container on the wooden pallet and place all the contaminated PPE and the bag containing the neutralized acid, into the container and seal tightly.